ilarsf/aarc_lts/course_materials/communication/Email_Templates.md

 We're excited to welcome you to the Ann Arbor Rowing Club's Learn to Scull program beginning [Start Date]!
 This email contains important information to help you prepare for your first session.

 **Schedule Confirmation:**
-- Four sessions: [List dates and times]
+- Four sessions: [Your specific dates, e.g., May 31, June 1, 7, 8 for LTS1]
 - Each session is 3 hours (8:00-11:00am) with a 30-minute break
+- Small group instruction with maximum 6 participants and a 1:3 coach-to-student ratio
-- Location: [Boathouse address and specific meeting point]
+- Location: Bandemer Park boathouse [specific meeting point details]
 - Please arrive 15 minutes early for the first session

+**Required Before First Class:**
+- USRowing Learn-to-Row membership ($10) - sign up at [USRowing link]
+- Completed AARC waiver form (attached)

-**What to Bring:**
+**What to Bring to Each Session:**
 - Athletic clothing (shorts/leggings and t-shirt)
-- Water bottle
+- Water bottle (at least 32 oz/1 liter)
 - Sunscreen, hat, and sunglasses
-- Towel and change of clothes (just in case)
+- Towel and change of clothes (you will get wet during the flip test)
-- Completed waiver form (attached)
+- Hand tape or blister care supplies (optional but recommended)

 **Weather Policy:**
 Classes may be rescheduled due to unsafe weather conditions (lightning, excessive wind, heavy rain).
 We will notify you by email and text at least 2 hours before the scheduled start time if a session needs to be rescheduled.

+**Physical Requirements:**
+For your safety and enjoyment, please note that sculling requires:
+- Ability to get down to the floor and back up using only one hand
+- Ability to turn your head to look over both shoulders
+- Ability to move a 40-50 pound, 27' single scull (with guidance)
+- Swimming ability (required for all participants)

+The first session includes a "flip test" where you'll practice exiting and re-entering a boat in case of capsize.
+This is done in a controlled environment with coaches ready to assist.

 **Recommended Videos:**
 To help you visualize what you'll be learning, we suggest watching these short introduction videos before your first class: